awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 ![](../images/sdk-manual/swift_add_amplify_config_json_file.png)

-the json file will be as follows:
+the JSON file will be as follows:

 ```json
 {